dredwerkz/Delta-Green-Secure-Terminal/README.md

 ## Future Scope and Enhancements

-### Agent UI:

-* Drag & Drop inventory system, able to place and move assets around the page

-* Note taking & sharing amongst other users

-* Game Controls - rolling pre-set dice configurations and sending the same result to all relevant clients
+Once the current development cycle is done with, the app's actually in a somewhat usable state -- so priority is to do some testing and get some feedback from players on what the priorities for future scope should be.

+Current plans for upcoming features are:

+* Character sheet creator (dynamic/presets included)

+* Live chat

+* Asset inspection functionality

+* Campaign/Session Manager

+* Hot-swapping Agents into groups for easy management

 * Media playback & containers

-### Handler UI:

-* Uploading & managing images, media and assets

-* Hot-swapping Agents into groups for easy management

-* Adding/Removing assets from Agent inventories

-* Managing game-board state (background etc)

-### Background Functionality

-* WebSocket & SQL handlers for most actions

-* User authentication

-* Campaign/Session Manager

 ## Contributing